andrewfallin/Team-Teamwork-CSStructural/README.md

 Joshua Feltman - joshua.feltman@wsu.edu

 Matthew Johnson - matthew.j.johnson@wsu.edu
   *A large amount of project commits are from matthew changing/moving git directories and readme's.
-Need only count code upload commits for deliverable 1.*
+Need only count code upload commits for deliverable 1.
+Matt used the GitHub Web client to do this.
+Dont be a matt.
+Use the command line.*

 Andrew Fallin - andrew.fallin@wsu.edu